 On the day of the festival, the people visit the monasteries and stupas to pray, worship, and have blessings from the monks for happiness and well-being.
 The Stupas, monasteries, houses, rooftops, and mountain tops are decorated with new colorful prayer flags and colorful decorative items to bring peace and harmony to the nation.
 The ethnic people in traditional costumes perform their cultural singing and dancing, welcoming the New Year with feasts and family gatherings.
 On the occasion of Losar, the Government of Nepal announces public holidays.
 So, the festival is celebrated in full swing across the country.

 Types of Losar in Nepal

-During the festival, people recall the struggle between the good and the evil in their ceremonial dance and Lama chants mantras and passes the fire torches through the crowds.
-People perform the traditional dance battle encounter between the king and the deer and amuse the spectators.
+During the festival, people recall the struggle between good and evil in their ceremonial dance, andLamaa chants mantras and passes the fire torches through the crowds.
+In addition, people perform the traditional dance battle encounter between the king and the deer and amuse the spectators.

 The date of the three Losars varies, but the outcome is the same.
 It is a festival of a reunion of families, relatives, and friends to unite together for partying, merrymaking, and exchanging gifts and greetings.
 So, the people could revitalize to start fresh with zeal for more progress and harmony in terms of spiritual, mental, and physical.

 We can hike to Everest Base Camp, Annapurna Sanctuary,Tamang Heritage Trek, or Manaslu trek to explore and experience the Tamang, Sherpa, Gurung, and Thakali cultures that celebrate the Losar festival in Nepal.